cloud security tips

 One of the clearest trends among high-performing teams is the shift toward DevSecOps cloud security.
 Security controls are being embedded earlier in the development lifecycle, not reviewed after deployment.

-This includes automated scanning of infrastructure-as-code, container images, and APIs—along with policy enforcement that prevents risky configurations from ever reaching production.
+This includes automated scanning of infrastructure-as-code, container images, and APIs—along with policy enforcement that prevents risky configurations from ever reaching production on a cloud platform.

-The payoff is real: fewer last-minute fixes, fewer emergency rollbacks, and less friction between security and engineering teams.
+The payoff is real: fewer last-minute fixes, fewer emergency rollbacks, and less friction between engineering and security teams, and strengthen resilience across cloud workloads.

 6. Monitoring is about context, not just logs